 Judith Brown (Education Group); Shaheen Charlwood (WMG); Sue Parr (WMG); Jesse Young (Education Group); Fiona Croshaw (Education Group)

-- The initial focus of this project is to provide individualised support for degree apprentices, of which there are nearly 1000 currently studying at Warwick.
+- The initial focus of this project was to provide individualised support for degree apprentices, of which there are nearly 1000 currently studying at Warwick.
 Over the next few years this number will grow considerably as we expand our apprenticeship provision to new disciplines and departments.
 All apprentices will benefit from the core skills provision that will be developed out of this project.

 If you would like more information on this project, please contact project lead: